WaffleBuffer/Koalas/README.md

 object on which you can then apply some mathematical operations which will return a sub DataFrame.

+# Requirements

+- Java 8 or above
+- Maven 4 or above
+- Some kind of terminal with above softwares added in PATH

 # Maven use

 To get the library JAR file :

     mvn clean package

-It will then be located in ./target/Koala-<Version>.jar
+It will then be located in ./target/Koala-Version.jar

 To run code coverage :

     mvn clean jacoco:prepare-agent install jacoco:report

 The report will be located in ./target/site/jacoco/index.html (open it with an internet browser)